Getting started with internal tagging

 To determine if you have the appropriate tagging permissions:

 - Navigate to Account and settings > Settings.

 - Click Users & Social Profiles.
 If this setting isn’t available to you, then you should ping someone on your team that has Sprout access and has Manage profiles & permissions.
 These are typically your admins.

-- Find your name and you should see Create & edit tags and Tag messages selected.
+- Find your name and you should see Manage Tags selected.

-If you’re an admin, you can assign Create & edit tags to other Sprout users that you want to help manage your tags.
-If you want a Sprout user to tag incoming messages and outgoing posts, make sure to also give them Tag messages.
-If a user only has Create & edit tags, they can’t apply tags to messages.
+If you’re an admin, you can assign Manage Tags to other Sprout users that you want to help manage your tags.
+If you want a Sprout user to tag incoming messages and outgoing posts, make sure to also give them the Tag messages Feature permission.
+If a user only has Manage Tags, they can’t apply tags to messages.